meettaimur/MYeORM/README.md

 #### As Hybrid ORM
 * built-in support for SQLServer, Oracle, MySQL, PostgreSQL and SQLite without external dependencies
 * CRUD operations
-* transactions but in a way better than traditional approach
-* validation attributes
+* Transactions got better and simple
-* sequential Guid generator
+* generate sequential Guid
-* DB Migrations supported without external depdencies
 * DB Migrations management simplified (a different approach than Entity Framework)
+* DB Migrations supported without external dependencies
-* Data Listing support tables/views, filtering, sorting and paging
+* Data Listing support tables/views, paging, sorting and filtering
-* Can be used (not tested yet) with other protocol compatible databases like MariaDB, Percona Server, Amazon Aurora, Azure Database for MySQL, Google Cloud SQL for MySQL, YugaByte, TimescaleDB, CockroachDB etc.
+* Can be used (but not tested yet) with other protocol compatible databases like MariaDB, Percona Server, Amazon Aurora, Azure Database for MySQL, Google Cloud SQL for MySQL, YugaByte, TimescaleDB, CockroachDB etc.

 ## Installation